phillord/hermit-reasoner/readme.txt

-- fixed a bug in the classification (in the case of several unsatisfiable classes, HermiT skipped satisfiability tests for some of them and wrongly considered them satisfiable), fixed a bug in object property instance retrieval that left out related individual if merging has occurred due to number restrictions, made instance manager work also with unknown individuals (fresh entities), complex data ranges are no longer simulated via concepts, but have their own representations to fix a bug with rdfs:Literal
+- fixed a bug in the classification (in the case of several unsatisfiable classes, HermiT skipped satisfiability tests for some of them and wrongly considered them satisfiable), fixed a bug in object property instance retrieval that left out related individuals if merging has occurred due to number restrictions, made instance manager work also with unknown individuals (fresh entities), complex data ranges are no longer simulated via concepts, but have their own representations to fix a bug with rdfs:Literal